 “This was our first opportunity to create a home that was a true reflection of us so we really seized that chance.
 We had to make budget motivated decisions like everyone else but I don’t feel like the outcome is compromised.”

-When talking style tips, Carlene has a refreshing approach, stating she’s not afraid to mix old and new, and is a big advocate for shopping second-hand.
+When talking style tips, Carlene has a refreshing approach.
+She’s not afraid to mix old and new, and is also a big advocate for shopping second-hand.

 “Be playful and experimental.
 Seriously, I know I’m a broken record, but regardless of your home style, everyone should second-hand shop.
 There is SO much goodness to be found and my vintage and antiques are always my most loved items, like the things I’d grab in a fire after my family.”